 Every human being has areas in which we are still growing to be Christlike, but as a senior leader these areas have enormous potential to hurt you and the people you lead.
 The Bible says that God considers those in leadership over his people as his shepherds, representing him, and that one day we will each account for the way we led the people he entrusted to our care.
 As God’s shepherds, there is a public aspect to everything we do and say, and even think.

 For as he thinks within himself, so he is.

-With that in mind, over the course of ten years of leadership there have been times when I have been irritated, frustrated and impatient.
+With that in mind, over the course of 10 years of leadership there have been times when I have been irritated, frustrated, and impatient.
 These normal human emotions can be positive, and fuel a leader’s drive to change the world for the better.
 But when dealing with people entrusted to your care, the same traits can be negative.